 salary for the same role starts at around US$60,000 all the way up to

 the average salary ranges from £35,000 to £50,000 for the role of a Full Stack

 As can be seen from the above numbers, it is a well-lucrative job that doubles up as one of the best careers to have in this decade.

-Database: Any popular SQL or NoSQL databases can be used for the storage of customer details and product details.
+Database: Any popular SQL or NoSQL database can be used for the storage of customer details and product details.

-Authentication: JWT-JSON web tokens can be made use here for the authentication purpose.
+Authentication: JWT-JSON web tokens can be made use of here for authentication purposes.